code-specialist/pypi-poetry-publish/README.md

 **This action is also supported on private GitHub actions runners**.
 If you do not use a custom runner, you may use the builtin functionality `GITHUB_TOKEN` with write permissions as the `ACCESS_TOKEN` as seen in the first example.
 See [https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow)

+> :warning: We recommend you to use this workflow with the test pypi registry e.g. `REGISTRY: "https://test.pypi.org/simple/"` until you can confirm your workflow works as expected.

 ## Process

 1. You create a new Release and Tag e.g. `1.0.0` (Trigger)